Bang's problem and symplectic invariants: Bang's problem for two directions of planks

 \item $M_1=\emptyset$, $M_{k+1}$ is not empty and its projection to $0y$ intersects some of the projections of other $M_i$'s.
 Again, in this case at most $k-1$ horizontal planks are sufficient.

 \item Similar to the previous case, when we interchange $M_1$ and $M_{k+1}$.

-\item Both the projections of $M_1\ni q$ and $M_{k+1}\ni s$ to $0y$ are nonempty and both of them intersect other $M_i$'s.
+\item Both the projections of $M_1\ni p$ and $M_{k+1}\ni q$ to $0y$ are nonempty and both of them intersect other $M_i$'s.
 Again, we know that we really need at least $k$ horizontal planks to cover $M_i$'s.
 This may only happen when the projections of $M_1$ and $M_{k+1}$ do intersect and the projections of $M_i$'s with $2\le i\le k$ are disjoint from them and are disjoint from each other.
-Therefore a horizontal plank $P_h$ cover both $M_1$ and $M_{k+1}$.
-Hence $P_h\ni q,s$.
-Other sets $M_2,\dots,M_k$ then have to be disjoint from $P_h$ and the total number of needed horizontal planks is precisely $k$.

-Interchanging the vertical and horizontal direction we find a vertical stripe $P_v\ni p, r$.
-The segment $qs$ intersects the boundary of $P_v$ at $q_1,s_1$, lying in their respective $M_{i}$, $M_{i+1}$.
-But then $M_i$ and $M_{i+1}$ intersect $P_h$, which is a contradiction.
+Therefore there is a horizontal plank $P_h$ that covers both $M_1$ and $M_{k+1}$.
+Other sets $M_2,\dots,M_k$ then have to be disjoint from $P_h$ since the total number of needed horizontal planks is precisely $k$.
+It is left to note, that the segment $[p, q]$ is covered by $P_h$, but $[p,q]$ should intersect all $M_i$, Figure \ref{fig:cases}, that leads to contradiction.

 \end{enumerate}

 \end{proof}